 Credit where credit is due, F-Stop packs have brought a huge amount to this particular market segment over the years, and they used to be my go-to packs for adventure photography work.
 They even seem to be getting themselves back on track a little after the shipping timeline issues that plagued them for some time.

 In the F-Stop lineup, the bags that would be most comparable to the Backlight Elite are the Ajna (40L) and the Tilopa (50L).
-When you factor in the cost of the internal camera block that is a seperate purchase with F-Stop products, the Tilopa works out to be a bit more expensive than the BackLight Elite, and the Ajna works out to be a bit cheaper.
+When you factor in the cost of the internal camera block that is a separate purchase with F-Stop products, the Tilopa works out to be a bit more expensive than the BackLight Elite, and the Ajna works out to be a bit cheaper.

 As with the comparison to the Lowepro Whistler packs though, the F-Stop bags simply aren’t as comfortable as the Backlight Elite 45L.
 I know I’m repeating myself a little here, but moulded EVA back panels simply can’t compete with the proper back panel, harness and lumbar design of the Backlight Elite.
 It’s the only photography backpack out there that I have used which truly has comfort that is comparable to a high-end hiking pack.
 It makes a big difference to a long day in the field with a heavy pack.